Assassin's Creed Origins: Plot

-In 49 BCE, Bayek and his son Khemu are abducted by a group of masked men and taken to an underground vault in the local temple.
-The men give Bayek a dormant Piece of Eden and demand that he use it to open a secret vault.
-While struggling with one of the masked men, Bayek inadvertently kills Khemu.
-One year later, Bayek seeks vengeance and tracks down the five men to assassinate them.
-Bayek heads for Alexandria to see his wife Aya and tracks down the last of his targets, but he is disturbed by the last words of his final target, which imply that there are more of them.
-Layla realises that Aya would be buried in the same tomb as Bayek, and collects a DNA sample from her remains to read her memories simultaneously.
+In 49 BC, Bayek, a Medjay charged with protecting the Siwa Oasis, is abducted along with his son Khemu by a group of masked men and taken to an underground vault in the Temple of Amun.
+They give Bayek a dormant Apple of Eden and demand that he use it to open the vault.
+Khemu helps Bayek escape, but while struggling with one of the masked men, Bayek inadvertently kills Khemu.
+One year later, Bayek has exiled himself to track down the five masked men and take his revenge.
+After eliminating two targets, Bayek heads for Alexandria to meet his wife Aya.
+Aya reveals that she has also killed two masked men, leaving only one target.
+Bayek identifies the Royal Scribe Eudoros as the last target and assassinates him, but is disturbed by Eudoros' last words, which imply there are more masked men.
+Aya directs Bayek to her friend Apollodorus for more information.
+Apollodorus introduces him to Cleopatra, who confirms that the masked men are members of the Order of the Ancients, which ousted her from the throne and seeks to control Egypt using Ptolemy as their puppet.